nmwsharp/polyscope-docs/cpp/source/integrations/geometry_central/index.md

 #### Custom ordering

 Geometry-central's ordering of mesh halfedges and corners is different from Polyscope's default ordering (see [indexing convention](../../../structures/surface_mesh/indexing_convention)).
-As such, you must tell Polyscope about this ordering for halfedge or corner-valued visualizations to work properly.
+As such, you must tell Polyscope about this ordering for edge-valued, halfedge-valued or corner-valued visualizations to work properly.
 The geometry-central function `polyscopePermutations(HalfedgeMesh& mesh)` from `meshio.h` generates the ordering data in an approriate form for Polyscope, and can be passed either at construction time or after.

 ```cpp
 polyscope::SurfaceMesh* psMesh =